phorton1/fusionAddIns-pyJoints/docs/readme.md

 features are too simple, don't work well, or just simply don't do what you need ... then perhaps this AddIn can help you.

+## pyJoints vs existing Fusion 360 features

+When using pyJoints, one **relies** on Fusion to model the basic relationship between joints where they are **determinate**.
+By **determinate** I mean joints that are **constrained** by, or **dependent** on the positions of other joints in the model due to the inferred physical coupling in the design.

+You don't animate every joint in the model.
+You only animate certain joints that *drive* the other ones.

+Apart from this basic *inferred physical coupling*, Fusion provides a number of other ways to couple joints, including *motion links*, *tangental relationships*, and *contact sets*.

+Although I specifically wrote this addIn because I had problems using those other ways of coupling joints in Fusion, that does not mean that they are 'bad', or should not be used.
+In fact, if one of those ways of coupling joints works for you then it is very likely that you should use it.

+pyJoints is intended for the cases where those provided mechanisms **don't work** well, like for instance, when *tangental relationships* get **wonky** or Fusion refuses to create them for the two faces you want to stay in touch, or when *contact sets* and/or *motion links* just seem to **freeze** your model and stop anything from working correctly,

+Apart from that, or rather, in addition, if your model is otherwise working well, pyJoints can provide something besides the limited *Animate Joint Relationships* command, the difficult to use (and frankly weird and very limited) *Motion Study*, or the *Animation Product* ... which doesn't even respect the joints you've so carefully crafted, in order to **animate your model** and/or **capture GIF animations** of it in motion.

+That's when **pyJoints** might prove to be useful.

+I hope you give it a try!!

 ## License